zxul767/lox/challenges.md

 /* nested /* ... */
 ```

-On its own, it might be reasonble to argue that the above should be considered a single comment.
+On its own, it might be reasonable to argue that the above should be considered a single comment.
 But consider what happens in this very similar case:

 ```
 /* nested /* ... */ var a = 1;